YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ========================

 #.
 Let's first create our application with the create command.
 We're using the default for the
-   simple reason that the simple application gives us too little to work with, and the full application includes a lot of features that we won't need and may just be confusing.
+   reason that the simple application gives us too little to work with, and the full application includes a lot of features that we won't need and may just be confusing.
    Once you've finished this tutorial, you very well may opt to start with the full application to quicken development.